MayorOfSaltCity/ClienteleAssessment/README.md

        dotnet test
        ```

-2. **Console Application**: The console application is provided to demonstrate the multithreading behavior.
+2. **Console Application**: The console application is provided to demonstrate the input/output.
 To run it:
    - Navigate to the project directory.
    - Execute the program using:
      ```bash